awsdocs/amazon-connect-admin-guide/doc_source/queues-callerid.md

    + To use a number from your instance, choose **Select a number from your instance**, and then search for or select the number to use from the drop\-down\.
    + Choose **Use attribute** to use a contact attribute to provide the value for the caller ID number\.
 You can use either a **User Defined** attribute you create using a [Set contact attributes](set-contact-attributes.md) block, or an **External** attribute returned from an AWS Lambda function\.
 The value of any attribute you use must be a phone number claimed for your instance and be in E\.164 format\.
 If the number used from an attribute is not in E\.164 format, the number set for the **Outbound caller ID number** for the queue is used\.

-1. Add any additional blocks to complete your contact flow, and connect the **Success** branch of the [Call phone number](call-phone-number.md) block to the next block in the flow\.
+1. Add any additional blocks to complete your flow, and connect the **Success** branch of the [Call phone number](call-phone-number.md) block to the next block in the flow\.

    There is no error branch for the block\.
-If a call is not successfully initiated, the contact flow ends and the agent is placed in an **AfterContactWork** \(ACW\) state\.
+If a call is not successfully initiated, the flow ends and the agent is placed in an **AfterContactWork** \(ACW\) state\.

 ## Why your caller ID might not appear correctly to customers<a name="why-callerid-name-might-not-appear-correctly"></a>